 Every week there are tasks that eat hours — not because they're complex, but because no one ever automated them.
 That's fixable.

 What previously consumed hours of staff time each week now runs entirely on its own.
-The system has been in production since January 2026 with zero downtime.
+It's been in production since early 2026 and hasn't missed a service.
 It checks itself — I look at it about once a month.
+The staff stopped thinking about it, which was the whole point.

 If a volunteer project I built for free runs this reliably, imagine what I'd build when it's your livelihood on the line and we're aligned on outcomes.